arnodelorme/wp15/BIDScramble/README.md

 ## Usage

-Currently there exist only a single tool named 'genbids'.
-Run ``bidscramble -h`` to see more information on the input arguments and output produced by this tool.
+Currently there exist only a single tool named 'bidscramble'.
+Run ``bidscramble -h`` to see more information on the input arguments and on the output produced by this tool.

 ```console
 usage: bidscramble [-h] [-c COVARIANCE [COVARIANCE ...]] [-i INCLUDE [INCLUDE ...]] inputdir outputdir